Skip to content

 June 3, 2025, 10:58 am | Read time: 6 minutes

-Long-term Effects of Weight Loss in Middle Age
+Long-Term Effects of Weight Reduction in Midlife

 Previous studies often only examined short-term effects, mostly focusing on diabetes.2 The new study specifically looked at the long-term effect over decades and examined whether other chronic diseases and mortality are also affected.